 “She is just like any other 5 year old – super sassy,” her mom Austin Carrigg said.
 “She wants to be the boss and rule the world.”

-Melanie is also part of a group of children with complex medical needs who share their stories with members of Congress.
+Melanie is also part of a group of children with who share their stories with members of Congress.
 They call themselves “little lobbyists.”
 Children like her are putting a human face to the need for affordable and good-quality healthcare.
 Hurry up and start winning with online casino bonus ohne einzahlung sofort at our casino.
 Limited supply!

 Melanie, who was adopted as a baby, was born with Down syndrome and is deaf.
 She also has Glycogen Storage Disease, which causes her to have low blood sugar.
 Growing up, her blood sugar levels would drop, causing her to go into a coma.

 Austin would have to rush Melanie to the hospital.
 She no longer has to do that thanks to a device Melanie now has that reads her glucose levels every five minutes.
 The device, known as continuous glucose monitor, is paid for by Melanie’s Medicaid health insurance.